Biography - Stephen J. Wood

 In 2008 Eklectica Records and Eklectica Publishing was launched to promote the work of Stephen J. Wood.

 StephenJ.
 Wood has had vast experience in the music industry as performer, composer/arrange and teacher for over thirty years.
 Stephen has a PhD related to music composition, an MA in Composition Studies (Distinction), BA (Hons) Music (First Class) and holds a Licentiate of the Guildhall School of Music and Drama (LGSM - Piano Teachers).
-A former lecturer on the BA (Hons) Music, Popular Music and Recording, and MA Performance and Composition courses at Salford University (1996-2011), Stephen continues to teach Classical and Jazz piano privately at his highly respected and sought-after piano teaching practice in Bolton, Lancashire; inspiring students to reach diploma and professional level; many go on to working as music professionals.
+A former lecturer on the BA (Hons) Music, Popular Music and Recording, and MA Performance and Composition courses at Salford University (1996-2011), Stephen continues to teach Classical and Jazz piano privately at his highly respected and sought-after piano teaching practice near Grange-Over-Sands in South Lakeland, Cumbria; inspiring students to reach diploma and professional level - many go on to working as music professionals.